A History of LGBTQIA+ and Pride Month Marketing

 As more and more brands took the risk of marketing to the still highly marginalized LGBTQIA+ community, IKEA took campaigning one step further.
 In 1994, they aired what is famously known as the first advertising spot featuring a gay couple.

-While the spot is a masterclass in simplistic storytelling and brand advocacy, it also proves an excellent marketing deliverable, as IKEA’s planners truly did their research and found that people in LGBTQIA+ relationships tended to have more disposable income than their heterosexual counterparts.
+While the spot is a masterclass in simplistic storytelling and brand advocacy, it also proves to be an excellent marketing deliverable, as IKEA’s planners truly did their research and found that people in LGBTQIA+ relationships tend to have more disposable income than their heterosexual counterparts.

 2000-2010s: Pride Month Marketing Goes Mainstream

-The 2000s-’10s saw huge improvements in the treatment of LGBTQIA+ individuals across the U.S. — and world — and marketing campaigns followed suit.
-While the ’90s campaigns we talked about earlier targeted the LGBTQIA+ community, messaging was vague, and nothing was crystal clear.
+The 2000s to the 2010s saw considerable improvements in the treatment of LGBTQIA+ individuals across the U.S. and the world, and marketing campaigns followed suit.
+While the ’90s campaigns we talked about earlier targeted the LGBTQIA+ community, the messaging was vague, and nothing was crystal clear.

 In the new millennium, things changed, and so did brands.